vibewell25/vibewell/docs/docs/guides/REDIS-GUIDE.md

    - Updated data protection documentation to include Redis data handling
    - Created incident response procedures for Redis-related security events # Redis Configuration for Production

-This guide explains how to configure and use Redis for production environments in the Vibewell application, particularly for distributed rate limiting.
+This guide explains how to configure and use Redis for production environments in the VibeWell application, particularly for distributed rate limiting.

 ## Overview